Red-Portal/board-platformer/README.md

 The project is not even close to partially done, Everything is subject to change.
 Contributers are very welcome, However ask me first before jumping in.

+My personal development environment is Linux.
+Thus no support for different platforms are available.
+If your willing to contribute from a different platform, you'll first have to successfully create a build system of your own.
+(this alone will be a create contribution!)

 ## Development TODO list<a id="sec-1-3" name="sec-1-3"></a>

 1.  [-] Logging system